- Are Your White Washcloths Really Still White?Posted 1 day ago

 How to Ripen Green Bananas

 Many times, the only choices for bananas at your grocery store are bright green, hard bananas that were clearly not ripe yet when they were picked.
-You need to know how to ripen green bananas.
+You need to know how to ripen green bananas for times just like that.
 Luckily, there is an easy way to fix this!

-We’ll teach you how to ripen green bananas that takes minimal effort and you don’t have to spend any money on specialized kitchen tools to use this trick.
+We’ll teach you a quick and easy method for how to ripen green bananas that takes minimal effort and you don’t have to spend any money on specialized kitchen tools to use this trick.
 This kitchen tip will also allow you to ripen other produce as well.

 How to Ripen Green Bananas Fast